 - Entire hotel, including all bedrooms, is a no smoking area

-- Entertainment in normally provided in our restaurant which has a large dance floor and entertainment five evenings per week
+- Entertainment in normally provided in our restaurant which has a large dance floor and entertainment most evenings

 - TV lounge and superb sun lounge with spectacular sea views

 - Attractive bar lounge

 - There are nine steps to the main entrance of the hotel.
 A rear entrance for wheelchair users from the coach park provides level access to all public areas of the hotel